Bukhansan National Park: Hiking to Mount Baekundae, Seoul

 Staying in a Hanok in Bukchon Hanok Village, Seoul

 Staying in the Bukchon Hanok Village will transport you back to the Joseon Dynasty.
-Located between the Gyeongbokgung Palace and the Changdeokgung Palace in northern Seoul, this traditional area will make you feel worlds away from the bustling skyscapers of Seoul.
-Hanoks are traditional Korean houses built from wooden structure and soil baked tile roofs. …
+Located between Gyeongbokgung Palace and Changdeokgung Palace in northern Seoul, this traditional area will make you feel worlds away from the bustling skyscapers of Seoul.
+Hanoks are traditional Korean houses built from wooden structure and soil baked tile roofs.
+Many today …

 Continue reading Staying in a Hanok in Bukchon Hanok Village, Seoul